1. Accept Your Offer of Admission

 5. Apply for Financial Aid

 Financial aid could include scholarships, grants, on-campus work-study jobs, and student loans.
-All US citizens and permanent residents should follow instructions provided by the Office of Student Financial Aid to file for federal student aid using the Free Application for Federal Student Aid (FAFSA) which is available online beginning October 1.
+All US citizens and permanent residents should follow instructions provided by the Office of Student Financial Aid to file for federal student aid using the Free Application for Federal Student Aid (FAFSA) which is available online.
 Remember to list the UW–Madison FAFSA code of 003895.
 International students should review a list of scholarships and grants provided by International Student Services.

 6. Submit Your Final Transcripts